opendocman/opendocman/README.md

 1. Edit the database.sql file.
 You need to change the values set in the odm_settings table, and odm_user tables, specifically the dataDir value, and the password used for the admin user creation
 1. Import your database.sql file into your database
-1. Visit the URL for your installation and login as admin (no password)
+1. Visit the URL for your installation and login as admin/admin.
+Change your admin password once you login.

 ## Update Procedure